General Information About Isadora 3

 To see these settings, go to the menu in Isadora and select Isadora > Isadora Preferences > General > User Interface > Timecode Rate for New Files / Actors Default to Using Timecode

-With the addition of timecode, there are a couple new Isadora Preferences that relate to timecode; "Timecode Rate for New Files" and "Actors Default to Using Timecode" (both of which are pretty self-explanatory).
+With the addition of timecode, there are a couple of new Isadora Preferences that relate to timecode; "Timecode Rate for New Files" and "Actors Default to Using Timecode" (both of which are pretty self-explanatory).

 Scale to Default Resolution